-When I first began learning the Inductive Bible Study process with Precept Ministries, I was so incredibly overwhelmed with this idea of marking my bible.
+When I began learning the Inductive Bible Study Method, I was so incredibly overwhelmed with this idea of marking my bible.

-What keywords should I look for?
-What symbols should I use when I’m making my markings?
+How should I create my markings?
+What keyword symbols should I be using?
 And how in the world do I keep track of it all?

 However, throughout the years the Lord has helped me to grow so much in using this process.
 I thought I would share some tips with you that I have picked up along this journey.